 Problem #1: Same subject, different subject lines

 In email, each new subject line creates a new message thread.
 While the best practice is to stick with one subject line, that doesn’t always happen.
-In example above, at least four subject lines were in use: contract, contract final, contract final / redlines, and contract final / redlines - new edits.
-As a consequence both parties had to manually consolidate multiple message threads to understand what was happening.
+In the example above, at least four subject lines were in use: contract, contract final, contract final / redlines, and contract final / redlines - new edits.
+As a consequence, both parties had to manually consolidate multiple message threads to understand what was happening.

 How TakeTurns solves it: Collaborations in TakeTurns have a name that remains consistent during the entire negotiations.